Learn about bullying prevention

 El Librotazo, the big book party, is planned for July 9: During this event, each child in attendance from birth through high school will select 3 to 5 books to keep to add to their home libraries.
 Additionally, attendees will enjoy activities, cultural performances, a mobile exhibit from the Children’s Museum of Richmond, music, food and more.
 This free event will be held Tuesday, July 9 from 5-8:30 p.m. at the Chesterfield County Fairgrounds.
 Chesterfield County Public Schools will host the event in partnership with the Chesterfield Education Foundation and Dominion Energy.

-about 2 months ago, Chesterfield County Public Schools
+5 months ago, Chesterfield County Public Schools

 El Librotazo, the big book party logo with two balloons